jgrossh2/Tally-Max/README.md

 There are no major disparities in the number of GitHub contributions between group member -->

 ## DESCRIPTION
 This application is an educational tool geared toward Scrabble-players and language enthusiasts.
-Its drag-and-drop features allow you to build a set of 2-7 letters and then generate a list of words.
-If you click on a word in the results list, the definition will be displayed.
+This application can be used by dragging and dropping letters into a box and choosing whether to generate a 2 or 3 letter word.
+The user is then presented with a list of generated words, each clickable in order to view the definition of that word.
+Along with the definition, the user is given the options of having an audio file play with the word, and/or to view images related to the generated word.
+There is also a "random" word button which will give the user a random word with emphasis on words beginning with higher point letters.
+This application uses APIs from Merriam Webster and Pexel.

 ## USER STORY
 AS A person who would like to be a better Scrabble player